kawu/concraft-pl/README.md

   * commonness (common word, named entity)
   * qualifiers
   * probability of the edge
-  * meta information
+  * interpretation-related meta information
   * end-of-sentence (eos) marker
+  * segment-related meta information

-For the moment, the tool ignores (i.e. rewrites) the values of commonness, qualifiers, and meta-information, but we plan to exploit them in the future.
+For the moment, the tool ignores (i.e. rewrites) the values of commonness, qualifiers, and meta-information (both interpretation- and segment-related), but we plan to exploit them in the future.

 An example of a file following the above specification can be found in `example/test.dag`.